-About empathy and about my brother, secure in his conviction that I — or anyone else he loves (let alone doesn't) — could have a worldview that is both different to his, and worth understanding.
+About empathy and about my brother, secure in his conviction that I — or anyone else he loves (let alone doesn't) — could not possibly have a worldview that is both different to his, and worth understanding.

 About empathy and about my cousin Ali, secure in the sense of his questions.
 What's the point of reading anyway?
 Why would you read the book when they've made a movie?
 Why do something that takes so much longer, when the end result is the same?

 Ah, but the end result is not the same, my friend.
 Because the end result is you.
 And a you who has read is very different from a you who has not.
 If only you knew how different that you would be.
 Among other things, this would be a richer conversation, already.

 About how at least one answer to the question “Why read a book (let alone write one)?” could come from Adam Gopnik: